Louis-MG/MetaDBGWAS/README.md

 User can find in the output folder :
 - the corrected fasta files.
 - unitigs folder with bcalm2 output, sample-wise and dataset-wise.
-- matrix folder with the matrix of absence/presence of kmers in the unitigs.
-Ouptut from Reindeer.
 - step1, step2 and step3 that contains internal files of the modified DBGWAS
 - visualisation contains visulatisation files.
 - command_line.txt with the paremeters used for the execution